railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_pricing.rst

 changes in market conditions.
 A good price management system gives you scope for varying any and all of the relevant factors when you are negotiating a contract.

-To help you work most effectively, Open ERP's pricelist principles are extremely powerful yet are based on simple and generic rules.
+To help you work most effectively, OpenERP's pricelist principles are extremely powerful yet are based on simple and generic rules.
 You can develop both sales pricelists and purchase pricelists for products capable of accommodating conditions such as the date period, the quantity requested and the type of product.